scalameta/metals/README.md

 ## Acknowledgement
 Huge thanks to [`@dragos`](https://github.com/dragos) for his work on a Scala implemenation of the LSP protocol (see: https://github.com/dragos/dragos-vscode-scala).
-We've decide to copy the sources over in order to iterate much faster in adding features to the original implementation, with the explicit goal of contributing them back upstream.
+We've decided to copy the sources over in order to iterate much faster in adding features to the original implementation, with the explicit goal of contributing them back upstream.

 ## Related work